Interactions-AI/sample-odin-configs/docs/odin-in-gke.md

 ### Adding GPUs

 So far, we have no GPUs set up.
 One great thing about GKE over a normal cluster is that you can add node pools of GPUs to the cluster as needed.
-Lets add a 2-node pool to our cluster:
+Lets add a 2-node GPU pool to our cluster:

 ```
 $ gcloud container node-pools create gpu-pool --num-nodes=2 --accelerator type=nvidia-tesla-v100,count=1 --zone us-central1-c --cluster odin-k8s --machine-type=n1-standard-2